Home

 Swift package containing useful code for AUv3 app extensions.
 There are four products so far in this package:

-The AUv3Template project showcases all of this and is setup to deliver a working macOS and an iOS app and app extension out of the box.
+The AUv3Template project showcases all of this and it is setup to deliver a working macOS and an iOS app and app extension out of the box with just the run of a command-line script.

 This repo is also being used by my other AUv3 projects: